Hi there! I’m Leanne, a camera nerd who loves being outdoors and filming wildlife.

 During the coronavirus pandemic, I undertook aerial operations training – something I’ve been interested in for a very long time.
 I’m now a CAA approved drone pilot with my own DJI Mavic 2 Pro.
 This tiny drone is perfect for the kind of work I do – it’s easy to take anywhere as my entire kit fits in a small backpack (perfect for climbing up mountains or going on long treks into the wilderness) and it shoots very high quality footage.

 I am very conscious of the environmental impact of filming; being a wildlife filmmaker, I’ve seen first hand some of the damage that humans are doing to the planet – and some of the good we can do when we put our minds to it.
-Wherever possible, I choose to use local crew on my productions and I believe strongly that everyone should have the opportunity to work in wildlife filmmaking, not just affluent white Bristolians.
+As a shooting producer/director, I choose to use local crew on my productions wherever possible and I believe strongly that everyone should have the opportunity to work in wildlife filmmaking, not just affluent white Bristolians.

 I run a small production company, Wild Films, together with my partner Alex and also have plans to begin a not-for-profit network for wildlife filmmakers.